tschoffelen/tschoffelen/content/moving-to-visual-studio-code.md

 ---
 title: Moving to Visual Studio Code
-description: I've been using PhpStorm as my de-facto IDE for about a decade now.
+description: Replacing my trusty workhorse PhpStorm, which I've been using for about a decade now.
-  I don't really write much PHP anymore, but it's just the IDE I've grown the most comfortable with.
-It has tons of features and an editor...
 date: 2023-07-01T16:20:28.912Z
 taxonomies:
   category: